 English Language Institute Program Details

 Our ELI session provides maximum opportunity for students to learn and practice their English skills.
-Students of all levels - beginning to highly advanced - are accepted and placed in classes designed to meet their individual needs.
+Students of all levels - beginning to advanced - are accepted and placed in classes designed to meet their individual needs.

 Elementary (4-week)